Watts-Lab/deliberation-assets/projects/css_lab/dialogue_levers/pilot_2/arms/goal_joint_problem_solving/pre_B.md

 ## What you’ll do

-At the start of the conversation, we’ll ask you and your partner to treat this as a joint problem-solving exercise: see if you can find a constructive way forward on this issue that both of you could live with.
+You and your partner will be asked to adopt a shared goal for the conversation: to explore **possible ways forward on this issue** that you both could live with.

 This might include: